skrysmanski/devlog/content/articles/dotnet/cppcli-passing-native-pointers.md

 draft: true
 ---

 [[1439|C++/CLI]] allows you to mix native C++ code with managed .NET code (which is extremly nice).
 Mixing such code also allows you to create methods in a .NET class that take or return pointers to native (C++) classes.
 Unfortunately, this doesn't work out of the box across assemblies (read: DLLs).
-If you define a .NET class in one assembly and this class has a method that returns a pointer, you may not be able to use this method from within //another// C++/CLI assembly.
+If you define a .NET class in one assembly and this class has a method that returns a pointer, you may not be able to use this method from within *another* C++/CLI assembly.

 This article describes the problem and shows solutions.